prakash279/Natural-language-processing/README.md

 To run this code you need to provide a dataset you can use the one already uploaded(stress.csv)

-Just like spacy model throws accuracy percentage, there exists parameters for accuracy, testing and training.
+Just like spacy model throws accuracy percentage, we can configure our code to use the inbuilt function to check accuracy and throw it on the console.

-Then there are parameters for accuracy,for testing and training which can be changed and can also work without being changed.

 At the end we can see a line to test the model where we can give it a line that is not present in dataset for the classification it was trained for and it provides the label that we need.